pranoti-d/vizabi/README.md

-# databaseversion
+# database
-database version of statesofindia
+test the database version